 Trip planning is usually the first step in a traveller’s next big adventure, it’s a very exciting phase, yet can also be overwhelming.

-After seven years of travel, I’ve become quite meticulous and detailed in all my travel planning.
+After ten years of travel, I’ve become quite meticulous and detailed in all my travel planning.
 Whilst this is a sensible way of ensuring my trip goes exactly how I want it to, I can tell you that in all my travel experiences, my trips never go EXACTLY how I planned them.

 But don’t worry – I’ve accepted that travel always brings the unexpected, and spontaneous events do happen.

 More often than not, these unexpected events are positive things that changed my trip for the better – for example, discovering an off-beat path that leads to untouched, hidden beauty.
 Or befriending locals who not only take you to the best restaurants that aren’t frequented by tourists, they also help you secure tickets for an island-hopping boat tour that cost $20 instead $80.

 One of the most important things to understand about travel: expect the unexpected.